remind101/AutoGraph/README.md

 ## Decodable for type safe Models

 AutoGraph relies entirely on [Decodable](https://developer.apple.com/documentation/foundation/archives_and_serialization/encoding_and_decoding_custom_types) for mapping GraphQL JSON responses to data models.
 It's as easy as conforming the model to `Decodable`!

+## JSONValue for type safe JSON

+Behind the scenes AutoGraph uses [JSONValue](https://github.com/rexmas/JSONValue.git) for type safe JSON.
+Feel free to import it for your own needs.

 ## Threading